 - How often will my kidney function need to be monitored?

 Monitoring kidney function

 Most people can function well with only one kidney or with one whole kidney and part of the second.
-You'll likely have annual checkups to monitor the following factors related to kidney function.
+You'll likely have checkups to monitor the following factors related to kidney function.

 - Blood pressure.
 You'll need careful monitoring of your blood pressure because decreased kidney function can increase blood pressure — and high blood pressure can, in turn, damage your kidney.

 - Protein urine levels.
 High protein urine levels (proteinuria) may indicate kidney damage and poor kidney function.

 - Waste filtration.
 Glomerular filtration rate is a measure of how efficiently your kidney filters waste.
 The test is usually performed with a sample of blood.
 A reduced filtration rate indicates decreased kidney function.

 Taking care of your remaining kidney

 After a nephrectomy or partial nephrectomy, you may have overall normal kidney function.
 To preserve normal kidney function, your doctor may recommend that you eat a healthy diet, engage in daily physical activity and attend regular checkups to monitor your kidney health.

 If you develop kidney disease in your remaining kidney after nephrectomy or partial nephrectomy, your doctor may recommend changes to your diet, such as limiting salt or protein.